trannguyenhan/Resi/README.md

 ### DESCRIPTION

 Today's data centers may contain tens of thousands of computers with high speed and large capacity.
 In order for these servers to function properly, people must set up the topology, routing algorithms, and flow control algorithms...
-One of the most popular topologies that have been used is Fat-Tree.
+One of the most popular topologies that have been used is **Fat-Tree**.

 ReSi stands for Reduction Simulation: